sslash/Shredr/README.md

 ##TODOS:

 * Battles
-    - See through that advanced battles work now
+    - See through that advanced battles work now:
+        - continue adding battle advanced vids (imporving its ui feats) and verify it works to play.
+Then create finishing the battle

 * user things in navbar
 * Promotions